southfox/screen-sharing-acc-pack/ios/README.md

 This document describes how to use the OpenTok Screensharing Accelerator Pack for iOS.

-### Install the project files

-Use CocoaPods to install the project files and dependencies.

-1. Install CocoaPods as described in [CocoaPods Getting Started](https://guides.cocoapods.org/using/getting-started.html#getting-started).
+## Add the library

+To get up and running quickly with your development, go through the following steps using CocoaPods:

+1. Add the following line to your pod file: ` pod 'OTScreenShareKit'  `
-1. In Terminal, `cd` to your project directory and type `pod install`.
+2. In a terminal prompt, navigate into your project directory and type `pod install`.
-1. Reopen your project in Xcode using the new `*.xcworkspace` file.
+3. Reopen your project using the new `*.xcworkspace` file.

+For more information about CocoaPods, including installation instructions, visit [CocoaPods Getting Started](https://guides.cocoapods.org/using/getting-started.html#getting-started).

 ### Configure and build the app